 Utility billing.
-Never welcome, always received one month after using the resource.
-And unavoidably full of complex fees for items with obscure terms.
+Necessary, yes, but rarely welcome.
+Also, the bills are always received one month after using the resource and contain difficult technical terms.
 For example, we face charges related to commodity, peak demand, standard metering, and distribution facilities.
 Next come franchise costs, cost recovery adjustments, and state and local taxes — just to name a few.
 In response, most of us simply look at the bottom line and submit payment.
 Too often we just don’t feel it worth our time to understand the utility bill.

 However, with average US energy spending somewhere between $1,900 and $2,900, we ignore better understanding at our peril.
 Those numbers represent costs on the order of a whopping 4% of median household income.
 And as incentive for our effort, it may be possible to avoid as much as 50% of that spending!